aa29zzjj/Project-2-Client-Server/README.md

 Produce a screen shot illustrating a successful execution and submit the screenshot in the description folder as described at the end of this document.
 Show three different clients interacting with the server using three distinct ID&#39;s.

-Alternatively, you can create a screencast video of your working client and server.

-- The video cannot be more than 3 minutes long.
-- You may use an audio voiceover, but you do not need to.
-- You should publish the video as &#39;Unlisted&#39; to YouTube.
-(See more discussion on this in the Submission section below.)
-- Include the URL of the YouTube video in a document in the Project2Task3 Description folder that you submit.
-- The video will show three different clients interacting with the server using three distinct ID&#39;s.

 ## Task 4 Use the IntelliJ Project Name "Project2Task4"